swgaming780-design/TheFreedomMan21/README.md

 # TheFreedomMan21

-This is just sample repo for demo purposes
+This a demo file for my class in CSE 220